Aritra-12/MetriXMO.github.io-1/_tabs/about.md

 ---

 # About me
 Hello!
-This is Dylan, a high school junior interested in
+This is GC PotD, a high school junior interested in
 - math,
 - coding,
 - physics, and